 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 30.1MP, the 5D Mark IV offers a higher resolution than the A7 II (24MP), but the 5D Mark IV has smaller individual pixels (pixel pitch of 5.36μm versus 5.97μm for the A7 II).
 However, the 5D Mark IV is a somewhat more recent model (by 1 year and 9 months) than the A7 II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 5D Mark IV provides a higher video resolution than the A7 II.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 5D Mark IV provides a higher video resolution than the A7 II.
 It can shoot video footage at 4K/30p, while the Sony is limited to 1080/60p.

 Feature comparison: Canon 5D Mark IV vs Sony A7 II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 II has an electronic viewfinder (2400k dots), while the 5D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Canon 5D Mark IV and Sony A7 II along with similar information for a selection of comparators.